 At NuSteel, students study 3 subjects per semester: English (any grade), Art (any grade), and a senior Social Science elective.
 Students move through the semester by studying units that tie their 3 subjects together.
 This is called project-based learning.
 Students of the NuSteel program enjoy daily interaction with working artists and exposure to the cultural sector work done in Centre galleries, studio spaces and community programs.

 While NuSteel teaches youth practical, transferable skills, often resulting in economic opportunity, it also serves as a school re-engagement program.
 Statistics show that nearly 50% of high school students in the city’s downtown core drop out before earning their diploma.
-Nearly 100% of students who participate in NuSteel complete the program, with opportunities to earn high school credits and even their diploma.
+Nearly 100% of students who participate in NuSteel complete the program.

 Upon completion of NuSteel, youth should have the basic skills to: